Nebraska LLC Biennial Report Instructions

 It’s extremely important to file your Biennial Report.
 Remember, the state will administratively revoke your LLC if you fail to file your Biennial Report.

-We strongly recommend that you put a repeating calendar reminder on your phone and computer, as well as place a written reminder in a place that’s easy to see in your home or office.
-Again, even if you don’t receive a reminder notice from the state, it is still your responsibility to file your Annual Report every year.
-Please don’t ignore this requirement.
+We recommend that you put a repeating calendar reminder on your phone and computer, as well as place a written reminder in a place that’s easy to see in your home or office.

-How to File Nebraska LLC Biennial Report Online
+How to File the Nebraska LLC Biennial Report Online

 Get Started: